The Amazing Woman Who Smuggled Children Out of the Warsaw Ghetto During the Holocaust

 The identities of 2,500 Jewish children were hidden in a bottle buried in a back yard by the Polish Catholic woman who helped rescue them from certain death.
-The identity of this interfaith hero was also buried under the weight of Communist rule and condemnation for her activities.
+The identity of this hero was also buried under the weight of Communist rule and condemnation for her activities.
 When the story emerged to the wider public, thanks to four U.S. school children, a humble hero was recognized and acclaimed.

 Irena Sendler was born in Otwock, Poland, where her father was a doctor.
 He died in 1917 caring for poor Jewish people during a typhus epidemic, but passed on to her a sense of solidarity and care that crossed religious and ethnic lines.
 As a student Sendler was dismissed from Warsaw University for failing to comply with Jewish segregation laws.
 When the Germans invaded Poland, Irena immediately began to help Jews by delivering food and other supplies to them.
-She was a social worker with the Contagious Disease Department, where some of the staff was connected to Zegota, the Polish resistance.
+She was a social worker with the Contagious Disease Department, where some of the staff was connected to Żegota, the Polish resistance.
 She registered Jewish families with fictitious Christian names, labeled their homes as infected with typhus or tuberculosis to prevent German inspections, then brought meals and social services to the families.

 In 1942, the Nazis herded all the Warsaw Jews into a sealed off district that became known as the Warsaw Ghetto.
 In a 16-block area of the city, a new wall imprisoned 450,000 Jews.
 Many people died of hunger and disease before the Nazis starting shipping Jews to the Treblinka death camp.
-Irena was chosen to head up the Zegota’s children’s department.
+Irena was chosen to head up the Żegota’s children’s department.
 As a social worker she gained access to the Ghetto where she would don a Star of David armband in solidarity with the suffering Jews inside.
 Along with her staff of 24 women and one man she began to smuggle Jewish children out of the ghetto as well as care for children who had escaped the ghetto by other means.
 She and her staff hid children under stretchers in her ambulance, helped them get out through sewer pipes, or carried them out in trunks or sacks.
 Desperate parents would ask,

 Sendler carefully noted the names and family identities of each child and where they were placed so that after the war the children would know who they were and could be reunited with any surviving parents.
 The children were hidden with nuns and priests and placed in Catholic orphanages.
 She issued thousands of forged documents to protect the children.
 Eventually she and her staff helped 2,500 children escape.
 Knowing she was being watched and was at risk, Sendler kept the list of names on thin tissue paper in two bottles buried under an apple tree in her neighbor’s yard.